AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 kubectl version
 ```

+### Configure DNS

+This Chart creates a load balancer on your Kubernetes cluster that exposes all services at various subdomains.
+Please ensure that you have a wildcard DNS entry configured to direct all `*.<baseURL>` requests to your Kubernetes cluster.

-### Configure DNS and TLS
+### Configure TLS

-This chart includes an instance of Switchboard to automatically configure DNS and TLS for the deployment.
-It assumes that you have instances of external-dns and cert-manager installed and configured on your cluster.
-To enable Switchboard make sure to set `switchboard.enabled` to `true` in the `Values.yaml` file and configure the chart as per the the [Switchboard documentation](https://github.com/borchero/switchboard/blob/main/chart/README.md).
+#### Production Deployment

-If you do not have external-dns and cert-manager installed or would rather configure DNS & TLS manually then you can create a wildcard DNS entry configured to direct all `*.<baseURL>` requests to your Kubernetes cluster.
-If you have enabled `acs.secure` then you must also create a wildcard TLS secret on the cluster in the `default` namespace with the same name `factoryplus-tls`.
+If `acs.secure` is set to `true` in your deployment (enabled by default) then you must also create a wildcard TLS secret on the cluster in the`default` namespace with the same name as the value specified in `acs.tlsSecretName` _before_ installing ACS.
+The TLS certificate must be valid for all domains covered by the wildcard DNS entry.

+#### Development (Insecure) Deployment
+If you have disabled `acs.secure` then you can skip this step but ensure that you update the `traefik.ports.web.enbaled` and `traefik.ports.mqtt.enabled` values to `true` in your `values.yaml` file.
+You may also optionally want to disable the `traefik.ports.websecure.enabled` and `traefik.ports.mqttsecure.enabled` values.

 ### Install ACS